-- Principal payments due to the maturity, redemption or repurchase of our short- and long-term debt; - Interest payments on our other debt securities; - Dividend obligations on our senior preferred stock; - Cash purchases of single-family and multifamily loans; - Purchases of mortgage-related securities and non-mortgage investments; - Removal of modified or seriously delinquent mortgage loans from PC trusts; - Any shortfall related to the payments of principal and interest on our debt securities issued by consolidated trusts and any other payments related to our guarantees of mortgage assets; - Any costs related to the disposition of our REO properties; - Payments related to derivative contracts; - Posting or pledging collateral to third parties in connection with secured financing and daily trade activities; and - Administrative expenses.
+- Principal payments due to the maturity, redemption or repurchase of our other debt; - Interest payments on our other debt; - Dividend obligations on our senior preferred stock; - Cash purchases of single-family and multifamily loans; - Purchases of mortgage-related securities and non-mortgage investments; - Removal of modified or seriously delinquent mortgage loans from PC trusts; - Any shortfall related to the payments of principal and interest on our debt securities issued by consolidated trusts and any other payments related to our guarantees of mortgage assets; - · Payments to affordable housing funds under the GSE Act; - Payments to Treasury associated with the legislated 10 basis point increase under the Temporary Payroll Tax Cut Continuation Act; - Any costs related to the disposition of our REO properties; - Payments related to derivative contracts; - Posting or pledging collateral to third parties in connection with secured financing and daily trade activities; and - Administrative expenses.

-We fund our cash needs primarily by issuing short- and long-term debt.
+We fund our cash needs primarily by issuing other debt.
 Other sources of cash primarily include:

-- Interest and principal payments on and sales of securities or loans that we hold in our mortgagerelated investments portfolio or our liquidity and contingency operating portfolio; - Repurchase transactions with counterparties; - Management and guarantee fees we receive in connection with our guarantee activities, excluding those fees associated with the legislated 10 basis point increase we remit to Treasury; and - Quarterly draws from Treasury under the Purchase Agreement, which are made if we have a quarterly deficit in our net worth.
+- Interest and principal payments on and sales of securities or loans that we hold in our mortgagerelated investments portfolio or our Liquidity and Contingency Operating Portfolio; - Repurchase transactions with counterparties; - Guarantee fees we receive in connection with our guarantee activities, excluding those fees associated with the legislated 10 basis point increase we remit to Treasury; and - Quarterly draws from Treasury under the Purchase Agreement, which are made if we have a quarterly deficit in our net worth.